Become a Certified Sustainability Communicator in just eight weeks.

 • Understand the science behind climate change and its impacts on the economy, policy, and human behavior

-• Leverage climate communication best practices from experts and industry leaders to inform corporate communications
+• Leverage climate communication best practices from experts and industry leaders to inform corporate and nonprofit communications

-• Identify different forms of climate storytelling across media to effectively apply best practices
+• Practice different forms of data-driven climate storytelling across media to effectively apply best practices

-• Learn to ethically and responsibly use artificial intelligence in sustainability communication
+• Learn to ethically and responsibly use artificial intelligence in climate communication

-• Recognize and remediate challenges within sustainability and climate communications such as greenwashing and misinformation/disinformation through case studies
+• Recognize and remediate challenges within climate and sustainability communications such as greenwashing, greenhushing, and misinformation through case studies

-• Learn to critically evaluate and creatively communicate sustainability and climate solutions
+• Learn to critically evaluate and creatively communicate climate solutions

 Who Will Benefit